-- 8.1 Except as otherwise specifically permitted by the purchaser, cement, supplementary cementitious materials, fine and coarse aggregates, mixing water, and admixtures shall be measured in accordance with the applicable requirements of Specification C 94/C 94M or Specification C 685/C 685M. - 8.2 Fibers shall be batched by mass or volume with an accuracy of -3% and +5% of the amount required per batch. - 8.3 Fibers shall be measured by mass when fiber-reinforced concrete is produced in accordance with Specification C 94/C 94M, and by volume when the fiber-reinforced concrete is produced in accordance with Specification C 685/C 685M.
-When the fibers are to be measured by mass, bags, boxes, or like containers are acceptable provided that such like containers are sealed by the fiber manufacturer and have the mass contained therein clearly marked.
-No fraction of a container delivered unsealed, or left over from previous work, shall be used unless weighed. - 8.4 Prepackaged, dry, combined materials, including fibers, shall comply with the packaging and marking requirements of Specification C 387 or C 1480 and shall be accepted for use provided that after addition of water, the resulting fiber-reinforced concrete meets the performance requirements of this specification.
+- 8.1 Except as otherwise specifically permitted by the purchaser, cement, pozzolans, fine and coarse aggregates, mixing water, and admixtures shall be measured in accordance with the applicable requirements of Specification C 94/C 94M or C 685/C 685M. - 8.2 Fibers shall be measured by weight.
+When approved by the purchaser, fibers may be measured in bags, boxes, or like containers.
+Such bags, boxes, or containers shall be sealed by the fiber manufacturer and shall have the weight contained therein clearly marked.
+No fraction of an unsealed bag, box or like container delivered unsealed, or left over from previous work, shall be used unless weighed. - 8.3 Prepackaged, dry, combined materials, including fibers, shall comply with the packaging and marking requirements of Specification C 387 and shall be accepted for use provided that after addition of water, the resulting fiber-reinforced concrete or shotcrete meets the performance requirements of this specification.